Do you want to build a website, but have no idea how to start? Are you overwhelmed by the options?

 Ok, so you’ve sorted out your platform, and maybe you’ve purchased a hosting package to help you get started.
 Now, you need to figure out the identity of your site!
 The name needs to be memorable, original, and punchy.
-A good way to figure out the best name for you and your brand is to list keywords that apply to your website.
+A good way to find the best name for you and your brand is to list keywords that apply to your website.
 Play around with the list, and a domain name will emerge!
 A few things to consider:

 - Try to aim for a Dot-com domain.
 They are the most valuable, especially if you are creating a brand, and you want to reach a wider global audience.
-There are a lot of ‘novelty’ extensions now, and although they might seem fun and catchy, you can’t beat the more reputable and easy-to-find .com extension.
+There are a lot of ‘novelty’ extensions now, and although they might seem fun and catchy, you can’t beat the more prominent and easy-to-find .com extension.

 - If it’s a business site, use your company name.